involvera/white-paper/README.md

 - 70% goes into the thread creator's wallet.
 - 30% is burnt. (destroyed by the system)

-**Example**: If a thread costs 100 coins to be performed, the 🧠's reaction will cost 50 coins.
+**Example**: If a thread costs 100 coins to be performed, the 💫 's reaction will cost 50 coins.
 (35 in the thread author's wallet, 15 are burnt)

 <br />